swiftlang/swift/docs/CppInteroperability/UserGuide-CallingSwiftFromC++.md

   ...
 };
 ```

+A C++ declaration whose name was sanitized carries a doc comment that states
+the original Swift name.

 Swift operator functions whose spelling is also a valid C++ operator, like
 `==`, are exposed as that C++ operator.
 Operator functions that have no C++